HEaslea/SDE_Notes/Tools For Class Author/Classes That Manage Dynamic Memory.md

 cout << f - s << endl; // outputs 5
 ```

-Shit I've just realised as well, that when we do copy assignment, we do need to destruct a lot on the left object, it might point to things that we need to get rid of before we give it new pointers to work with.
+I've just realised as well, that when we do copy assignment, we do need to destruct a lot on the left object, it might point to things that we need to get rid of before we give it new pointers to work with.

 [[Moving Objects]]